MitsukiPython/msre_docker/README.md

 # Overview for my fork of the code
+This repository contains my personal fork of the MSRE codebase, with modifications made for my September 2024 research on the neutronics of the Molten-Salt Reactor Experiment."
 The further sections are the original author's work, which I did not wish to modify as it would be useful for people who would also want to run it on their computers.
 In September 2024, I used this code to write a research paper on neutronics of the MSRE, and modified some of the code to fit physics parameters.
 I learned OpenMC, and used Monte Carlo distributions to model the code.
-Most of the code was written by a nuclear engineer, and not myself, but I have attached to this library a research paper I used, which also includes the modified code.
-If you would like to see the modified code, I have also uploaded it here.
+Most of the base boilerplate code was written by a nuclear engineer, and not myself, but I have attached to this library a research paper I used, which also includes the modified code.
+I

-# Changes in my fork
+# Changes to fuel salt composition in my fork
 I conducted independent research about the parameters of the reactor to avoid any hidden assumptions.
 I went through archives of the Oak Ridge National Laboratory and found that some of the assumptions in the code did not fully reflect conditions in the MSRE.
 The variable molar_comp, which outlined the composition of the fuel salt, was modified in the following manner:
 Original Code:
 molar_comp={'LiF':0.67,'BeF2':0.23, 'ZrF4':0.05, 'UF4':0.0079}